 Even though it was summer, Tex and I live in the very, very, very far North, which is to say that there are approximately two days a year when one would want to swim outside, and both of those days occur in July.
 Sula and I went camping at the end of August so the water was exceptionally cold.
 Prior to filling the collapsible camping bucket, I removed my shoes and waded out, my knee may have bumped an iceberg or two in the process and I shrieked in pain and surprise.

 Always the leader, in hearing the most vulnerable member of her crew scream, Sula ran from the tent, down to the beach to make sure I was ok.
 “I’m fine” I called to her, “Just getting water.
 See?”
-Emerging from the liquid frozen abyss, I proudly showed Sula the fruits of my labour- a bucket of water so murky with sand and “seaweed bitties” that one would never be able to drink it.
+Emerging from the chilly lake, I proudly showed Sula the fruits of my labour- a bucket of water so murky with sand and “seaweed bitties” that one would never be able to drink it.
 If I’m being honest, there may have been a small fish or two in my gathered water as well.
-Sula nicely explained that it wasn’t potable even if we did strain it, which would leave approximately two teaspoons of clean water
+Sula nicely explained that it wasn’t potable even if we did strain the bucket, that would leave approximately two teaspoons of clean water.

-and then pointed to a more appropriate location to gather clean seaweed and crayfish free liquid.
+She then pointed to a more appropriate location to gather clean seaweed and crayfish free water.

 Aside from spilling the first bucket of clean, “bitty-free” water I gathered on the beach, things started looking up from there.
 That is until I set my socks on fire twenty minutes later.
 Thankfully they weren’t on my feet at the time, they were only drying next to the fire.
 The night continued to go downhill when I revealed that Sula had packed in two litres of milk and a giant container of potato salad for dinner.
 Jokes were made about how I will be made to carry a lasagna in a Pyrex dish into the back country when Sula is pregnant.